top of page

 It is an honor to be able to provide a second home to the relics and pieces of history from other Camp Fire Camps.

-The totem poles near the upper parking lot were relocated from Camp Shawnee in Parkville, Missouri, after the Heartland Council was dissolved and the camp was sold.
+Totem poles were relocated from Camp Shawnee in Parkville, Missouri, after the Heartland Council was dissolved and the camp was sold.

 There is an ember log buried at camp that was created and continued from Camp Fire ceremonials, council fires, and awards ceremonies from over the past 20 years.